 - The PhUSE Wiki site is a self-policing site.
 While administrators and moderators of the site will attempt to remove or edit any general objectionable material as quickly as possible it is impossible to review every message.

-We may use public contributions along with the public contribution of others or on an individual basis, to create new features or data-related products for you or to learn more about how our Wiki site is used.
+We may use public contributions along with the public contribution of others on an individual basis, to both create new features or data-related products for you and to learn more about how our Wiki site is used.

 - You should assume that the information you actively contribute to our Wiki site (including any personal information) is publicly visible and can be found by search engines.
 Anything you share may be copied and redistributed throughout the internet by other people.
 Do not contribute any information that you are uncomfortable with being made permanently public.